What services do Employment Facilitators provide?

 Austin has over 20 years experience working in large organisational cultures ranging from Banking, Insurance, Marketing and Emergency Services.
 During that time Austin has undertaken a large and diverse variety of professional roles ranging from Training and Facilitation, Frontline Management, Human Resources Consulting and Project and Change Management.
 Over the past 5 years specifically Austin has been working closely within the Vocational Education Sector delivering frontline support to Job Seekers across Queensland and working in conjunction with job actives, local businesses & other educational institutions.
 Austin has a genuine passion for empowering positive change within the community through effective & engaging programs that empower people towards long term growth and development.

-Lisa comes to the role having worked as the Regional Manager for the South Australian Government Department for Industry & Skills in the Yorke & Mid North for the last five years.
+Lisa comes to the role having worked as the Yorke and Mid North Employment Facilitator since 2018 and will now take the role of the Upper Spencer Gulf Employment Facilitator.
+Prior to this role, Lisa worked as the Regional Manager for the South Australian Government Department for Industry & Skills in the Yorke & Mid North region for five years.
 She has ten years experience in State Government working collaboratively across all levels of Government, with training and employment providers, industry and community in developing initiatives to address regional workforce and skill needs.
 This includes co-designing projects to support disadvantaged job seekers into work, addressing regional capacity issues and strategic and workforce planning.
 Her previous experience includes Aboriginal employment and working within the education and apprenticeship systems.
 Lisa has provided strategic support and leadership to three industry groups in the region, been a member of the Upper Spencer Gulf Education Committee and chairs the Yorke & Mid North Jobs & Skills Network.

 Other Assistance available